-4.4 UNADJUSTED ERRORS
+4.3 UNADJUSTED ERRORS

-Appendix C includes a copy of the letter of representation which we have sought from the Governors in support of the matters reported to us during our audit procedures.
-There were no errors or deviations that were identified during our procedures other than clearly trifling which have not been amended within the accounts.
+Appendix C includes a copy of the letter of representation which we have sought from the Board in support of the matters reported to us during our audit procedures.
+There were no errors or deviations that were identified during our procedures other than clearly trifling.

-4.5 INDEPENDENCE
+4.4 INDEPENDENCE